OpenDominion/OpenDominion/structure.md

 ## Foreword

 I've played a bit of Dominion in the past.
 I was by no means an expert or a veteran of any sorts back in the days.
+I just enjoyed playing it as a casual player and was sad to see it go.

-I'm just a developer who tries to make the digital world a better place by:
+My goal with this project is to make the digital world a better place by:

 1. Sharing to the open source community my game/application built upon the [Laravel 5 framework](https://laravel.com/) for people (including me!) to learn, inspire and perhaps eventually collaborate,
 2. Trying to re-create the original and now defunct Dominion, a unique game (especially in these days), which was enjoyed by many.

+I am by no means a designer and for the time being I'll be throwing something relatively simple together in Bootstrap with SB Admin 2.
+If anyone wants to collaborate for designing it, feel free to contact me.

 ## Entities / Models